tobiscode/disstans/README.md

 ## Reporting bugs and getting involved

-If you find a bug or have a question about the code, please raise an issue on Github.
+If you find a bug or have a question about the code, please raise an issue on GitHub.
 If you have any other comment, feedback, or suggestion, feel free to send me an email to [tkoehne@caltech.edu](mailto:tkoehne@caltech.edu).
 Similarly, if you want to contribute to any part of the code (functions, classes,